stat545ubc-2023/mda-jstet/milestone_2.md

 ![](milestone_2_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-#### Does the existence of a root barrier have an influence on diameter?
+#### Does the existance of a root barrier have an influence on diameter?

 ##### Compute the number of observations for at least one of your categorical variables.
 Do not use the function `table()`\!

-This calculation makes sense for the question because it allows us to compare the diameter of trees with and without a root barrier.
-By calculating the mean, median, standard deviation, minimum, maximum, and count of observations for each category of the root\_barrier variable, we can analyze the differences in diameter between the two groups.
+This calculation makes sense for the question because it allows us to compare the number of trees width and without a root barrier.
+By additionally calculating the mean, median, standard deviation, minimum, maximum, and count of observations for each category of the root\_barrier variable, we can analyze the differences in diameter between the two groups.

 ``` r
 vancouver_trees <- vancouver_trees %>% mutate(root_barrier = factor(root_barrier))